3d Modularity Revisited: Defects Z -invariants and Modularity

 where $\delta \in \mathbb{Z}^{|V|}/2\mathbb{Z}^{|V|}$ is defined by $\delta_v={\rm deg}(v)\mod 2$.
 Labelled by ${{b}}\in{\mathrm{Spin}}^c(M_3)$ (up to the Weyl group action), the theta function in equation \eqref{def:Zhatintegral} is given by \eqref{def:theta}.

-Next we propose a generalisation of the $\hat{Z}$-invariants, intended to account for the inclusion of supersymmetric defect lines in the $3$d $\mathcal{N}=2$ quantum field theory.
+Next we propose a generalisation of the $\hat{Z}$-invariants, intended to account for the inclusion of supersymmetric line defects in the $3$d $\mathcal{N}=2$ quantum field theory on a cigar background.
 For the purposes of this paper, we only give the explicit expression for $\rm{SU}(2)$ gauge groups, though the generalization to ADE gauge groups should be straightforward (cf. \cite{CCFFGHP2201}).
 Denote by $\vec{\omega}$ the fundamental weight of the Lie algebra $\mathfrak{sl}_2$.
-We consider defects in the 6-dimensional theory with support on links associated to a collection of nodes, $v\in V_{\rm W}$, in the plumbing graph, with the corresponding highest weight representation with highest weights $\nu_v \vec\omega$.
+We consider defects in the 6-dimensional parent theory on $M_3\times D^2\times_\tau S^1$ with support on links in $M_3$ associated to a collection of nodes, $v\in V_{\rm W}$, in the plumbing graph, with the corresponding highest weight representation with highest weights $\nu_v \vec\omega$.

 \begin{dfn} Consider a weakly negative plumbed manifold $M_3$, and defects associated to a collection of nodes $V_{\rm W}$ in the plumbing graph, with the highest weight representation with highest weight $\nu_v \vec\omega$.
 We define the defect $\hat{Z}$-invariant as given by the contour integral